 The file path is now shown in the Where section of the pop-up menu.

-4. Finder title bar
+4. View the file path from the Finder title bar

 This method can be used for files stored in a folder.
 You may not be allowed to copy the path while using this option, but the structure provided in the dropdown makes it simple to locate the file.